-- If you select the Paragraph button and then apply text shading, the text shading is applied to the complete paragraph even if text was previously selected. - If you select the Text button and then apply text shading, the text shading is applied to the selected text.
+- If you select the Apply to Paragraph button and then apply text shading, the text shading is applied to the complete paragraph even if text was previously selected. - If you select the Apply to Character button and then apply text shading, the text shading is applied to the selected text.
 If text was not selected then the text shading will begin at the cursor and the shading will be visible as you start typing.

-This is what applying text shading to selected text looks like. it appears that the shading is applied to each line individually, with the frame around each line:
+This is what applying text shading to selected text looks like.
+It appears that the shading is applied to each line individually, with the frame around each line: